swcarpentry/python-novice-inflammation/episodes/07-errors.md

 > 5. What is the error message?
 >
 > ~~~
 > # This code has an intentional error.
-You can type it directly or
+Do not type it directly;
 > # use it for reference to understand the error message below.
 > def print_message(day):
 >     messages = {